maranomynet/es-in-css/README.md

 **Syntax:** <code>css\`...`: string</code>

-Dumb tagged template literal that returns a `string`.
-Mostly it guarantees nice syntax highlighting and code-completion in VSCode by using a well-known name.
+Dumb(-ish) tagged template literal that returns a `string`.
+It primarily guarantees nice syntax highlighting and code-completion in VSCode by using a well-known name.

+It also provides a few convenience features:

+- It filter away/suppresses "falsy" values (except `0`) similar to how React does.
+- Arrays are falsy-filtered and then joined with a space.
+- Bare functions are invked without any arguments.
+- All other values are cast to string as is.

+Example of use:

 ```js
 import { css } from 'es-in-css';